-Shiso, or perilla, is a herb in the mint family and is primarily used in Japanese cuisine.
-There are two types of shiso, red and green, with green being preferred in this recipe.
+The primary difference between the shiso mojito and the classic mojito is that it uses shiso in place of mint.
+Shiso, or perilla, is a herb in the mint family that is primarily used in Japanese cuisine.
+There are two types of shiso, red and green.
+Aojiso (also called Japanese basil) is the green variety and preferred in this recipe.

 It is a little difficult to describe, but you will find that shiso does not have the mint or basil flavor that you might expect from the herb.
 Instead, it has more of an anise, citrus, and cinnamon taste—a sort of blended herbal spice flavor.
 Some people compare the red variety (akajiso) to a light basil flavor while some recipes suggest parsley as a substitute when shiso cannot be found.

 That unique taste definitely makes an interesting cocktail.
 If you're planning a dinner with any variety of Japanese dishes, this is a great drink to serve your guests.
 And yet, it's also fabulous on its own when you're just up for an adventure!